philsresearch/philsresearch.github.io/_posts/2019-01-31-label-driven-subdivision.md

     margin: 5px 20px 20px;"/>

-Each function called within this *subdivide function* performs the subdivision computation you would expect from it's name.
+Each function called within this *subdivide function* performs the subdivision computation you would expect from its name.
 In addition, `split_edge()` performs case 2 of the label function
 $$L(\overline{v}_i)$$ and `split_face()` performs case 3 and 4.
 Case 1 is handled within the main loop.
 Also whenever